 Did this scam happen to you?

 If you have had a similar experience, please tell your story in the comments below.
 I am publishing this post to hopefully help other speakers avoid this situation in the future.
+There are well over 100 comments on this post so far, all from other speakers who were contacted by these people.
+By adding your experience, it will improve the ranking of this post and make it easier for other speakers to find.
 Thank you.